Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

-Here $* = \deg' x_1 + \dots + \deg'x_{i-1}$. \end{enumerate} We can define a pseudo-isotopy of cyclic $A_K$ structure and also of an algebra over $K_m$ in the same way. \begin{defn} Two $A_K$ deformations of order $m$ are said to be {\it pseudo-isotopic} if there exists a pseudo-isotopy of cyclic $A_K$ structure over $K_m$ such that its operators $\frak m^t_k$ and $\frak c^t_k$ satisfy:
+Here $* = \deg' x_1 + \dots + \deg'x_{i-1}$. \end{enumerate} We can define a pseudo-isotopy of cyclic $A_N$ structures and also of an algebra over $K_m$ in the same way. \begin{defn} Two $A_N$ deformations of order $m$ are said to be {\it pseudo-isotopic} if there exists a pseudo-isotopy of cyclic $A_N$ structures over $K_m$ such that its operators $\frak m^t_k$ and $\frak c^t_k$ satisfy:

-\end{defn} We can prove that a pseudo-isotopy is an equivalence relation in the same way as in \cite{fooo091} Lemma 8.2. \begin{prop} The set of pseudo-isotopy classes of $A_N$ deformations of order 1 of $(C,\{\frak m_k\},\langle \cdot \rangle)$ corresponds one to one to the set
+\end{defn} We can prove that a pseudo-isotopy is an equivalence relation in the same way as in \cite[Lemma 8.2]{fooo091}. \begin{prop} The set of pseudo-isotopy classes of $A_N$ deformations of order 1 of $(C,\{\frak m_k\},\langle \cdot \rangle)$ corresponds one to one to the set

-with $ * \equiv n + 1 \mod 2. $ \end{prop} \begin{proof} Let $\frak m_k^{\theta} = \frak m_k + \theta \Delta\frak m_k$ be an $A_K$ deformation of order one.
+with $ * \equiv n + 1 \mod 2. $ \end{prop} \begin{proof} Let $\frak m_k^{\theta} = \frak m_k + \theta \Delta\frak m_k$ be an $A_N$ deformation of order one.
 We put

 Then